sanger/stan-client/README.md

 ### `yarn codegen`

-Runs the (GraphQL Code Generator)[https://graphql-code-generator.com/docs/getting-started/index].
+Runs the [GraphQL Code Generator](https://graphql-code-generator.com/docs/getting-started/index).
 This command automatically runs before `yarn start`, `yarn start:msw`, and `yarn test:open`.

 GraphQL Code Generator is a CLI tool that can generate TypeScript typings out of a GraphQL schema.